-- 1.7 An annual report setting out the Opinion of the Head of Internal Audit has been received.
-Its conclusions are that no issues have arisen which require disclosure within the Annual Governance Statement.
+- 1.7 A further annual report setting out the Opinion of the Head of Internal Audit will be available for the AGM of the Authority on 8th July 2016.
+A draft of that report has been seen and its conclusions are that no issues have arisen which require disclosure within the Annual Governance Statement.
 The draft Annual Governance Statement sets out further details from the annual report and any recommendations and improvements are contained in the Action Plan for 2016/17 (a number of recommendations contained in the annual report had already been undertaken and completed at the time of this report and where that is the case, they have not been included on the Action Plan). - 1.8 Internal Audit work during the year has not identified any weaknesses that are significant enough for disclosure within the Annual Governance Statement. - 1.9 Once agreed, the Annual Governance Statement should be signed by the Chairman of the Authority and the Chief Executive.